SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 recursively through our `/test` directory.

-Eventually we're going to set up Karma so these npm scripts will be useless but if Karma isn't your thing then those should work fine.  `test:watch` will watch for file changes and re-run your suite.
+Eventually we're going to set up Karma so these npm scripts will be useless but if Karma isn't your thing then those should work fine.  `npm run test:watch` will watch for file changes and re-run your suite.
 Hooray productivity!

 To confirm it works lets create a hello world test in `/tests/helloWorld.spec.js`